 The phrase energy-efficient windows is thrown around as something that people want or as a selling point.
 But what does it mean for your windows and doors to be energy efficient?
 How does having such windows affect your life and your home?
 Can energy-efficient windows benefit my Philadelphia home?
 And what all goes into energy-efficient windows?
 Today, we will look into all of these questions so you have an understanding of energy-efficient windows and are confident with your purchase.

 Energy efficiency has the goal of reducing the amount of energy that is required to provide products and services.
-This means that the lower the losses in energy to provide this, the higher that degree of energy efficiency.
-A certification that windows and doors can have, and that we at Pella have, is the ENERGY STAR certification.
-This certification means that our windows and doors help conserve energy which can lower your utility bills and provide the utmost comfort to your home.
+This means that: the lower the losses in energy to provide a product, the higher the degree of energy efficiency.
+A certification that windows and doors can have, and that we have at Pella, is the official ENERGY STAR certification.
+This certification means that our windows and doors help conserve energy, which can lower your utility bills and provide the utmost comfort to your home.
 We have a variety of products that are labeled as ENERGY STAR Most Efficient.
 This means that our windows and doors meet even more rigorous energy requirements.

 Lastly, energy-efficient products that are ENERGY STAR-certified also help to protect your home and your valuables.
 The glass on these windows and doors has a special coating that protects your home like sunscreen does for your skin and can reflect the heat away from the room — even with large windows.
-This means that even on a hot, summer day when the sun is shining directly onto your home, into your living room, your flooring won’t fade or be affected negatively.
+This means that even on a hot, summer day when the sun is shining directly into your home, valuable materials like your flooring won’t fade or be affected negatively.

 Energy-efficient windows work great for Philadelphia homes.
-The Philadelphia area climate ranges from humid and hot to cold and snowy, so your windows need to be prepared to handle both.
-Whether it’s nearing ninety degrees in July or bottoming down to the thirties in January, your energy-efficient windows will help to keep you comfortable while also protecting your home and valuables.
+The Philadelphia area climate ranges from hot and humid to cold and snowy, so your windows need to be prepared to handle both.
+Whether it’s nearing ninety degrees in July or bottoming down to the thirties in January, energy-efficient windows can help to keep you comfortable while also protecting your home and valuables.
 Along with keeping you comfortable, energy-efficient windows come in a variety of materials and styles that will fit your Philadelphia home perfectly!
-So, whether you live in a high-rise condo in Center City or a historic home in Germantown or Northeast Philadelphia, you can get the best of both worlds with performance and style in wood, vinyl, or fiberglass windows.
+So, whether you live in a high-rise condo in Center City or a historic home in Germantown or Northeast Philadelphia, you can get the best of both worlds with performance and style in wood, vinyl or fiberglass windows.

 Glass.
 To improve energy efficiency, the glass used in your windows and doors is important.
-Low-emissivity (Low-E) glass is a type of glass coating that, in the window, reflects heat back into a room to keep it warmer, and in the summer, reflects the heat away from your home to keep it cooler.
-This glass also blocks most of the sun’s harmful UV rays to help protect items like your furniture, carpet, and window treatments from fading.
+Low-emissivity (Low-E) glass is a type of glass coating that, in the window, reflects heat back into a room to keep it warmer.
+In the summer, it reflects the heat away from your home to keep it cooler.
+This glass also blocks most of the sun’s harmful UV rays to help protect items like your furniture, carpet and window treatments from fading.

-We have several different types of Low-E glass in our InsulShield glass collection.
+At Pella of Philadelphia, we have several different types of Low-E glass in our InsulShield glass collection.
 All of these options have two panes of glass with insulating argon gas between the panes.
-You can also inquire about the increased benefits you will get if you decide to upgrade to three panes of glass.
-Advanced Low-E Insulating Glass with Argon is best for many different US climates.
-Our AdvancedComfort Glass is best for more northern US climates.
-We also have SunDefense Low-E Insulating Glass with Argon that is commonly used for very hot, sunny climate areas, while the NaturalSun Glass is best for colder climates that are commonly found far north in the US and Canada.
-For more information, you can visit your local Pella branch.
+You can also inquire about the increased benefits that upgrading to three panes of glass offers.
+Advanced Low-E Insulating Glass with Argon is best for many different U.S. climates.
+Our AdvancedComfort Glass is best for more northern U.S. climates.
+We also have SunDefense Low-E Insulating Glass with Argon that is commonly used for very hot, sunny climates, while the NaturalSun Glass is best for colder climates that are commonly found far north in the U.S. and Canada.
+For more information, visit your local Pella branch.
 Our team of experts can help you find the best insulation option specifically for your Philadelphia home.
 Browse our energy-efficiency projects here to get inspired.

 Air Filtration.
-More commonly known as drafts and leaks, air filtration happens when there are gaps, whether that’s between the window sashes or between the window frame and the wall.
-These gaps can be the result of improper installation, poor manufacturing, or how the home naturally settles over the years.
-To help prevent any infiltration, we practice proper installation and insulation.
+More commonly known as drafts and leaks, air filtration happens when there are gaps, whether they be between the window sashes or between the window frame and the wall.
+These gaps can be the result of improper installation, poor manufacturing or how the home naturally settles over the years.
+To help prevent any infiltration, we practice proper installation and insulation techniques.

 Conduction.
 Conduction refers to the transmission of heat or cold through a material.
-When it refers to windows and patio doors, conduction is when there is a temperature difference on either side of the glass.
+In reference to windows and patio doors, conduction is when there is a temperature difference on either side of the glass.
 In the summer, conduction usually occurs when the warm air tries to force its way into a cool home.
 During the winter, it occurs when cold air leaks into a warm home.
-To help slow the effects of conduction, we use multiple panes of glass that contain argon, an insulating gas.
+To help slow the effects of conduction, we use multiple panes of glass that contain an insulating gas, argon.